TartanLlama/tartanllama.github.io/_drafts/compile-time-type-registry.md

 ) { return Size; }
 {% endhighlight %}

-Second was to add a small `decltype` helper to hide all the dependent name mess.
+Second was to add a small `decltype` helper to hide all the dependent name mess:

 {% highlight cpp %}
 template<size_type Idx, class H = meta_list>